Nay Win

-Nay Win (နေဝင်း; born 25 April 1987) is a Burmese rapper, singer and songwriter.
-He is considered one of the most commercially successful hip hop singers in Burmese music scene and has jokingly referred to himself as the "Godfather of Myanmar Hip Hop" because of his clothing brand OMG (Oh My Godfather).
+Nay Win (နေဝင်း; born 25 April 1987) is a Burmese rapper, singer, songwriter and actor.
+He is considered one of the most commercially successful hip hop singers in the Burmese music scene, and he received the 2023 Myanmar Academy Award for Best Supporting Actor for his role in the film Yee Ywal Moe.

 Early life and education

 Nay Win was born on 25 April 1987 in Kyauk Myaung, Yangon, Myanmar.
 His father is a painter.
 He is the second son of four siblings, having an elder brother, a younger sister and a younger brother.
 He graduated high school from Basic Education High School No. 1 Dagon.

 Music career

-2000–2005: Snare/G Family/Hip Hop Vibration

-Nay Win started out on his music career in 2000, as a founding member of Snare, a native underground hip hop band, established with his school friend Sithu Phay Myint.
-They were soon joined by their friends Phyo Lay and Set Paing Soe as well as Nay Win's cousin Aung Thu.
-Their first unofficial album was recorded in 2001 under a limited budget that allowed for only 40 copies.
-By the year 2000 the musical genre of hip hop had already captured the attention of Yangon youth, primarily through the music of bands such as Acid who led the way for American style hip hop in Myanmar.
-Nay Win was quick to notice the trend, taking the music of his favourite artists and expanding upon them.
+Nay Win got into music in 2000 when he helped start the underground hip hop group Snare with his school friend Sithu Phay Myint.
+Not long after, their friends Phyo Lay and Set Paing Soe came on board, along with Nay Win's cousin Aung Thu.
+In 2001, the group put together their first unofficial album, but money was tight.
+They could only afford to make 40 copies.
+At the time, hip hop was already taking off among young people in Yangon, thanks in large part to bands like Acid, who brought American-style hip hop to Myanmar.
+Nay Win noticed what was happening early on and started building on the sound of the artists he looked up to.

-Around 2003/2004 the producers of their second album were arrested for reasons Nay Win prefers not to divulge.
-As a result the album remained unfinished and the vocalist Aung Thu left the band for personal reasons.
-While not completely disbanding Snare entered the slow lane.
-In 2003, he joined a hip hop group G Family as a founding member and released a lot of songs and mix-tapes, collaborating with G Family's members.
-In 2004, he established a hip hop group, Hip Hop Vibration along with hip hop artists Naing Win, May Moe and Moe Thae.
-Hip Hop Vibration debuted a solo album called "Hip Hop Vibration Pya Htan Chat" in 2005 and distributed a VCD.
+Around 2003 or 2004, things took a turn.
+The producers behind Snare's second album were arrested for reasons Nay Win doesn't really talk about.
+That left the album unfinished.
+Around the same time, vocalist Aung Thu left the group for personal reasons.
+Snare didn't officially break up, but things definitely slowed down.
+In 2003, Nay Win helped start another group called G Family, where he was a founding member.
+He ended up recording a bunch of songs and mixtapes with them.
+Then in 2004, he put together a new project called Hip Hop Vibration with Naing Win, May Moe, and Moe Thae.
+The group dropped their first solo album, "Hip Hop Vibration Pya Htan Chat," in 2005 and put out a VCD to go with it.